urbanriskmap/image-lambda/readme.md

 ## Dependencies
 - `node`, version: 8.10
-- `Vagrant`, Required to build the deployment zip package.
-If you are already working on Linux system, you don't have to install Vagrant.
+- `docker`, Required to build the deployment zip package.

 ## How it works